-The focus of the course will be on edible plants and working naturally, so without the use of fertilizers and pesticides.
-You will learn the theory and put this into practice and discuss the entire lifecycle of plants, from sowing to harvesting.
-Next to all this, gardening will also help you to relax and discover many new flavors.
+This course will focus on cultivating edible plants and working organically, so without the use of fertilizers and pesticides.
+You will learn the theory and put this into practice and discuss the entire life cycle of plants, from sowing to harvesting.
+Above all, gardening will help you to relax and discover many new flavours.

 Rutger Spoelstra is an architect and permaculture designer.
 Permaculture is a design method for sustainable life, inspired by natural ecosystems.
 He is also involved with Groenkracht Delft.
 This foundation has provided several vegetable patches in the surroundings of Delft.